Nano2PlastProject/TheFullMulti_RIVER/README.md

 The Full Multi Team: Proff.
 Matthew MacLeod (@MacLeodMatt), Dr. Antonia Praetorius (@apraetorius) and Dr. Maria del Prado Domercq (@PradoDomercq)

-The code contained in this repository is intended as a framework to study microplastics fate and transport along a generic river system.
+The code contained in this repository is intended as a framework to study fate and transport of plastic particles along a generic river system.

-The model can be parameterised for different microplastic types (composition, shape, size, etc.) and river characteristics (flow velocity, suspended particulates, dimensions, etc.).
+The model can be parameterised for different plastic particle types (composition, shape, size, etc.) and river characteristics (flow velocity, suspended particulates, dimensions, etc.).
 Furthermore, this framework is intended as a flexible tool where new or updated fate processes can be included or reparameterised easily.

 This model follows a modular multimedia mass-balance modelling approach in which a system of coupled mass balance equations is built describing the transformation and transport processes of the plastic particles within the modelled system with specific rate constants.
 All processes are described using first-order kinetics based on our own review of the literature.
 A database of the modelled processess is included in the documentation folder of this respository.